lukemorton/lukemorton.co.uk/posts/2016-01-12-do-the-thing-that-hurts-the-most.md

 and risky deployments.

 A team is in charge of deploying a large and rather unmagnificent monolithic application.
-It's built in PHP with it's earliest code written spaghetti western style, newer stuff in Symfony v1.
+It is built in PHP and has a mix of spaghetti western style and some newer features in Symfony v1.

 Deployments of the application are done over FTP with a maintenance mode so that database changes can be made by hand without resulting in user data loss.
 At